jck411/PYSIDE_RASPI_FRONTEND/frontend/qml/ALARM_SYSTEM_DOCUMENTATION.md

 **Symptoms**: Alarms don't trigger at the scheduled time.

 **Solutions**:
-1. Check if the AlarmChecker is running
+1. Check if the alarm is enabled
 2. Verify the alarm data is correct (hour, minute, days_of_week)
-3. Check if the alarm is enabled
+3. Check if the timer is being created and scheduled correctly
 4. Verify the system time is correct
 5. Check for errors in the console log